alphagov/govuk-developer-docs/source/manual/emergency-alerts.html.md

 of these keys is not restricted to `/alerts` - in principle they could be used to purge any page from the cache.
 We trust the Emergency
 Alerts team to take appropriate care with these credentials.

 The API keys are not configured to expire, but it is good practice to rotate them regularly.
-The Emergenct Alerts team will instigate API key rotations, see [Rotate Fastly API Keys for Emergency Alerts](/manual/how-to-rotate-fastly-api-keys-for-emergency-alerts.html).
+The Emergency Alerts team will instigate API key rotations, see [Rotate Fastly API Keys for Emergency Alerts](/manual/how-to-rotate-fastly-api-keys-for-emergency-alerts.html).